This Mexican cauliflower rice is a great substitute for the traditional Mexican rice.

 - Add 1 cup salsa, 1 diced tomato, 3 crushed garlic, 1 diced onion, ½ diced bell peppers, and 1 diced jalapeño.
 Cook until softened.

 - Add in cauliflower.
 Stir continuously.
-Mix in 1 tsp cumin.
+Mix in 1 teaspoon cumin.
 Add salt, and pepper to taste.
 Cook until just tender.
 You do not want to overcook.
 Let stand 2 minutes before serving for cauliflower to absorb in all the liquid.

 - Garnish with fresh cilantro and jalapeno slices.